cmoserj/culturologies.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Cody Moser.
-I am a PhD student in the [Department of Cognitive and Information Sciences](https://cogsci.ucmerced.edu/) at UC Merced, an [Oskar Morgenstern Fellow](https://asp.mercatus.org/students#4) at The Mercatus Center at George Mason University, and a [2024 Junior Fellow](https://www.theihs.org/) at The Institute for Humane Studies.
+I am a PhD candidate in the [Department of Cognitive and Information Sciences](https://cogsci.ucmerced.edu/) at UC Merced, an [Oskar Morgenstern Fellow](https://asp.mercatus.org/students#4) at The Mercatus Center at George Mason University, and a [2024 Junior Fellow](https://www.theihs.org/) at The Institute for Humane Studies.

 I work on questions examining the relationship between structure and adaptation in social, biological, economic, and neural systems from a complex systems perspective.
 To do this, I utilize methods from network theory, agent-based modeling, and large-scale corpus analysis.